HuaimingLi/firstgitproject/readme.txt

-This is a simple txt file!
+This is a simple txt file
-first add in this txt file!
+first add in this txt file
+second add in this txt file